PlaidWeb/publ-site/content/manual/deploying/git-deployment.md

 after changing `example.com`, `_deploymenthook`, `secret`, and `the secret password` as appropriate.

+### Self-installed web hooks

-Finally, on your main git repository, create a `post-receive` hook which looks like this:
+If you're just using a web hook because you'd rather do that than set up an ssh key or whatever, create a `post-receive` hook (e.g. `$HOME/sitefiles/example.com.git/hooks/post-receive`) which looks like this:

 ```bash
 #!/bin/bash